Cement analysis

 Pro-Trace

-Clinker production results from Pyroprocessing: raw meal preheating, calcination clinkerization, clinker cooling, crushing.
+Clinker production results from pyroprocessing: raw meal preheating, calcination clinkerization, clinker cooling, and crushing.
 To achieve the right cement properties, as seen above, the proper calcination conditions have to be controlled, followed by a rapid quench of the clinker.

 Attention is then on controlling the proper calcination (free lime), avoiding unwanted elements and maximizing positive mineral phases for the targeted properties of the cement.

-To ensure proper calcination and the right clinker mineralogy, X-Ray diffraction is the best analytical analyzer: it allows to quantify C3S content and type that influences strength development, C3A content and type that impacts fresh properties, and amount of free lime and periclase that should not be higher than targeted limits.
+To ensure proper calcination and the right clinker mineralogy, X-Ray diffraction is the best analytical technique: it allows the quantification of C3S content and type that influences strength development, C3A content and type that impacts fresh properties, and amount of free lime and periclase that should not be higher than targeted limits.
 Malvern Panalytical’s analytical solutions support this monitoring using the Aeris XRD compact diffractometer.

 Our solutions